-In April 2013, TV5/France5 (PATLY Productions, Vu sur Terre) spent a week on Paros and Santorini, creating a high quality documentary, Mer Egee, about our unique approach to learning about the Aegean environment through science, art and the humanities, diving and marine research It was screened internationally at the end of August and beginning of September 2013.
+In April 2013, TV5/France5 (PATLY Productions, Vu sur Terre) spent a week on Paros and Santorini, creating a high quality documentary, Mer Egee, about our unique approach to learning about the Aegean environment through science, art and the humanities, diving and marine research.
+It was screened internationally at the end of August and beginning of September 2013.

 On the 30th and 31st of March 2013, a Conference on Fisheries and Marine Protected Areas was organized on Paros and Peter invited several very important speakers: Maria Damanaki, the EU Fisheries Commissioner, Nikos Hrysogelos, EcoGreens Member of the European Parliament, Prof.Manel Gazo, advisor to the Cousteau Divers Organization and specialist on marine protected areas, Dr.Maria Salomidi, Oceanographer-Researcher at the HCMR (Hellenic Centre for Marine Research) who led the field research team to report on the marine environment in Santorini, Dimitri Zannes, a remarkable fisherman from Andros (representative of the Artisanal Fishers of Europe), WWF and GreenPeace.

 The event and interviews with all speakers was filmed by Omiros Evangelinos, in close cooperation with Peter, in preparation for the documentary about the Aegean Sea environment., Aegean Odyssey Peter Nicolaides, President of the Aegean Institute and Director of the Aegean Diving College ran for Parliament as a Cyclades candidate in the national elections in Greece in 2007 with the European EcoGreens Party which is by now established as a new political party in Greece.
 He also ran in the national elections on October 4th.
 2009, doubling the votes cast in his favour in 2007.

-(see broadcast video message online http://www.youtube.com/watch?v=cFji27hXqI4
+(see broadcast video message online http://www.youtube.com/watch?v=cFji27hXqI4)

 For the European & local government elections in May 2014 he ran as a candidate with the Parian KEP-OSA.Peter is a very experienced professional/commercial diver with worldwide experience, an offshore & coastal engineer, a hyperbaric physiologist (high pressures,diving) and a biologist-oceanographer.